CAHLR/pyBKT/README.md

 ### Mac

-If homebrew is installed, run the following commands to download the necessary dependencies:
+Python 3.8 is necessary for OS X. If homebrew is installed, run the following commands to download the necessary dependencies:
 ```
 brew install boost
 brew install boost-python3